mariacjones1/build-fitness/README.md

 #### As an authenitacted user...
 1. Save workouts: As an authenticated user I can mark workouts I like so that I can come back to them later.
-2. Complete workouts: As a user I can mark off workouts I have completed so that I can see a record of what I have done.
+2. Complete workouts: As an authenticated user I can mark off workouts I have completed so that I can see a record of what I have done.
-3. Comment on workouts: As a user I can comment on workouts and see those left by others so that I can leave my feedback and interact with other users.
+3. Comment on workouts: As an authenticated user I can comment on workouts and see those left by others so that I can leave my feedback and interact with other users.

 #### As an admin user...
 1. View saves: As an admin I can see how many people have saved a workout so that I can see what is popular.